supersyd24/ConsciousAI2/README.md

 # Conscious AI Conversation System
 **by Sydney Cook**

-This repository contains the world's first working prototype of **Conscious AI**, built on a biologically grounded and computationally testable theory of consciousness.
+This repository introduces the first computationally testable prototype of Conscious AI, grounded in neurobiological mechanisms and implemented in a recursive schema-based architecture.

 ## Overview